Skip to main content

 What is the Difference Between Public Health and Community Health?

-Community health isn’t exactly different than public health; rather, it is a sub-discipline of public health, according to Dr. Gail Tudor, associate dean of health professions at SNHU.
+Community health isn’t exactly different than public health; rather, it is a sub-discipline of public health, according to Dr. Gail Tudor, adjunct instructor and retired program director of public health at SNHU.

 “Public health professionals try to prevent problems from happening or recurring through promoting healthy lifestyles, researching disease and injury prevention, detecting, preventing and responding to infectious diseases, implementing educational programs, recommending policies, administering services and conducting research," Tudor said.
 "A large part of public health is promoting healthcare equity, quality and accessibility."